 Grant funding to cover eligible costs between £25-£75k on a strictly needs-justified basis.

-Funding will be available in £1m tranches or “calls” so that the pilot programme can be refined on an ongoing basis.
-The first call will close for applications on 6 July 2020.
+Funding will be available in £1m rounds or “calls” so that the Pilot programme can be refined on an ongoing basis.
+The first call closed for applications on 6 July 2020.
+The second call is open from 28 September 2020 to 23:59 19 October 2020.
+The third call will be released in 2021.

 Eligible projects must demonstrate alignment to the following priority areas for the LCR: